c-blake/ndup/README.md

 drafts earlier all afford defining results which "should" be found by "sensitive enough" near duplicate detectors (false negative rates).

-Meanwhile, in a weak sense, the entire set notionally relates "somehow" (being about the same "super topic").
+Meanwhile, in a weak sense, the entire document set notionally relates "somehow" (being about the same "super topic").
 This topical similarity affords studying false discovery rate controls from "tight similarity" all the way to "very loose".
-The 9200 document set size is small enough to enable rapid idea iteration yet also large enough to be relevant for performance on larger data sets.
+The 9200 document size is small enough to enable rapid idea iteration yet also large enough to be relevant for performance on larger data sets.
 E.g.
-9200^2/2=43e6 naive file comparisons which show off the power of the inverted index optimization which is over 500X less work with default parameters.
+9200^2/2=43e6 naive file comparisons which show off the power of the inverted index optimization (over 500X less work with default parameters).

 As mentioned in "Choices" and "Core Idea" above, evaluation is hard since there is neither a fully objective answer and there may be several axes of degrees of